How to Shop for a Funeral

 FOURTH

-"Immediate Burial" package: the mortuary buries on their own timing without embalming or viewing.
+"Immediate Burial" package: the body is buried on mortuaries' own timing without embalming or viewing.

-"Direct Cremation" package: the body is cremated on their own timing without embalming or viewing AND you save on cemetery costs.
+"Direct Cremation" package: the body is cremated on mortuaries' own timing without embalming or viewing.
+(Reconsider: cemetery costs)

-3. Alternative Venues: Instead of holding remembrance services at a mortuary, consider locations like a church, home, park, or community center.
-If you have people in your group that know how to conduct a meeting, move decor and carry a casket you don't need a professional to conduct services.
+3. Alternative Venues: If you have people in your group that know how to conduct a meeting, move decor and carry a casket you don't need a professional to conduct services.
+Instead of holding remembrance services at a mortuary, consider locations like a church, home, park, community center, or virtual (for better sound than zoom: https://willowise.com/

 4. Bring Authentic Decor: Flowers can be from a store or from a garden, artificial or fresh.
-You might request that attendees bring potted plants instead of cut flowers.
-Or decorate the venue with portraits and handicrafts or art made by the deceased.
-A favorite quilt over the casket can be as touching as a floral spray.
+You could even invite attendees to bring potted plants instead of cut flowers.
+Or decorate the venue with portraits, handicrafts or art made by the deceased.
+A favorite quilt over the casket can be more touching than a floral spray.

 5. Print Your Own Programs: Instead of having a funeral home print programs, design and print them yourself or seek assistance from a friend or family member.
 Many want to do something meaningful to express their love.
 This is one of many ways to let them.

 6. Purchase Items Separately: Most mortuaries bundle their goods & services to charge a package price.
 But you can purchase items and services separately.
-It's called Itemizing, which often ends up costing less than a package of overpriced things you don't want.
+It's called Itemizing, which often ends up costing less than a package of overpriced things you don't want or need.

-The Federal Trade Commission has advice about funeral shoppers rights that may help encourage you about your rights: https://consumer.ftc.gov/articles/shopping-funeral-services
+The Federal Trade Commission has advice about funeral shoppers rights that may help encourage you to advocate for yourself: https://consumer.ftc.gov/articles/shopping-funeral-services

 10. Burial Plots: Many consumer complaints we get are about cemeteries!
-Many cemeteries raise prices on plot 'owners' without telling them, make you sign away basic rights, and are extremely restrictive, yet don't publish their policies and procedures.
+If you have a prepurchased plot, cemeteries raise prices for opening and closing and all the accouterments, without telling you, make you sign away basic rights, and are extremely restrictive about monuments and plaques.
+Yet they don't publish those restrictions.
 So before buying a bunch of plots ask for a copy of their policies and procedures which include:

 -what is allowed if you later decide to resell your plot(s)